Kanada-Ya | Ramen Restaurant

 They’ve had alphabet soup in Japan for years.

 It’s called Times New Ramen.

-Both the Piccadilly and Covent Garden branches are quintessentially Japanese – white washed walls, shared wooden table tops, and a very smart use of space.
-However, their broth does bring all the boys (and girls) to the Ya, so even with such spacial efficiency, expect queues – unless you’re smart yourself and book ahead at Piccadilly.
+Both the Piccadilly and Covent Garden branches are quintessentially Japanese – white-washed walls, shared wooden table tops, and a very smart use of space.
+However, their broth does bring all the boys (and girls) to the Ya, so even with such spacial efficiency, expect queues.

-At Covent Garden they focus on the basics so expect to wash down your broth with green tea, sodas, and of course, Kirin.
-At Piccadilly, they branch out, adding to the roster a selection of Japanese whiskeys, fruit liqueurs, and hot, chilled and sparkling sakes.
+At Covent Garden they focus on the basics, so expect to wash down your broth with green tea, sodas, and of course, Kirin.
+At Piccadilly, they branch out, adding to the roster a selection of Japanese whiskies, fruit liqueurs, and hot, chilled and sparkling sake.

 After all that, don’t be surprised if your Times New Ramen looks more like Windings.

 NOTE: Kanada Ya’s two Central London branches are open from 12pm-3pm and 5pm-10:30pm Monday-Saturday and 12pm-8:30pm on Sunday.
 They’re both walk-in only: just turn up.

 Kanada-Ya Piccadilly | 3 Panton Street, SW1Y 4DL